PragmaticCoding/PragmaticCoding.github.io/_drafts/2023-11-19-listview_cell_layouts.md

 # The Custom ListCell

 You can see from this that just about all of the components of the application are very straight-forward and simple.
-The Interactor gets the data and loads it into the Presentation Model, which is just a list of JavaFX Property POJO's, the layout is just a `ListView` and the Controller doesn't do much excepty instantiate things and get the Interactor started on fetching the data.
+The Interactor gets the data and loads it into the Presentation Model, which is just a list of JavaFX Property POJO's, the layout is just a `ListView` and the Controller doesn't do much except instantiate things and get the Interactor started on fetching the data.

 Which means that all the cool stuff must be in the custom `ListCell!`  First let's take another look at `Cell.updateItem()`